RakeshRapalli6/4883-Software-Tools/Assignments/A07/README.md

 - Finally, use PySimpleGui tabular view to display the data received from the initial request.

+I have included the links for seperate files of my code and the main code which has all the code together.

+The links for the same is given below.

 |   #   | Folder Link | Assignment Description |
 | :---: | ----------- | ---------------------- |
 |   1   | [buildweather.py](https://github.com/RakeshRapalli6/4883-Software-Tools/blob/main/Assignments/A07/buildweather.py) | Contains the code create the url |